JustaTools/privacypolicy.github.io/README.md

 Developer built the The Ball app as an Ad Supported app.
-This app is provided by at no cost and is intended for use as is:
+This app is provided by at no cost and is intended for use as is.

 This privacy policy is used to inform you regarding policies with the collection, use, and